LordDemonos/FormerGlory/_posts/2026-01-01-luclin-updates.md

 Raid Mains and Raid Alts are required to be Level 60 + Run Speed 3 starting January 1st.
 No characters will be grandfathered in.

+# Loot Rules for Luclin (Clarification)
+- Raid Mains and Raid Alts are required to be Level 60 + Run Speed 3 starting January 1st.
+No characters will be grandfathered in.
+- This means if you want to bid as a Raid Main or a Raid Alt, the character you're bidding for must be Lv60+Run3.
+- Characters sub Lv60 must bid as Non-Raiding Alt.
+You are still allowed to bid though!

 # Raiding Gear Expectations

 Hopefully we're all aware and prepared by now, but if you plan on raiding and earning DKP you'll need your Ring of the Shissar and Shadowed Scepter Frame ready for the Key to Vex Thal.
 Melee will need Shissar Bane and Seru Bane weapons.
 Other common expectations are listed below.